I started a blog that combined all of these elements...

 I felt like the young detective in the novel when I approached the monks to ask them about the demon.
 Using Google translate and some photos of the old Chinese mythological writing, I asked if he had heard of the demon.
 He looked somewhat troubled and said something in Chinese, which translated to "Dont think about it, just pray."

-My friend Ken Zhang, who was working at the Holiday Inn Vista in Shanghai at the time, was of great help with both the Mandarin and the Shanghai-ese, which is a distinct language/dialect.
+My friend Ken, who was working at the Holiday Inn Vista in Shanghai at the time, was of great help with both the Mandarin and the Shanghai-ese, which is a distinct language/dialect.

 The mystery has always been the major focus of my literary interests.
-I always loved the classic writers like Raymond Chandler and Dashiell Hammett and expanded to multicultural mysteries, women detective stories--and even comic "chic lit" mysteries.
+I always loved the classic writers like Raymond Chandler and Dashiell Hammett.
+I have also always loved mythology, fantasy, and the supernatural.
 My Masters Degree thesis was about the mystery novel as a popular form of displaced quest literature.

 There were many other such moments over the three years I spent writing the book but perhaps the most memorable (and amusing--in retrospect, though it wasn't too funny at the time, came When I was trying to visit the location of the demon's temple in Suzhou.